 Through this information, you can identify your maternal Haplogroups and Subclades.
-The ability to see your mother’s migration map is one of the more exciting things I’ve seen in all of the DNA tests I’ve taken.
+The ability to see your mother’s migration map is one of the more exciting things I’ve seen in all of the DNA testing kits I’ve taken.

 For males, an additional feature exists, called the Fatherline.
 This, like the Motherline, tracks a particular type of DNA.
-The y-chromosome is passed from father to son, with mutations in this genome identifying historical components of your father’s lineage.
+The y-chromosome is passed from the paternal line to a son, with mutations in this genome identifying historical components of your father’s lineage.

-Browsing the Phylogenetic Tree shows you your family tree DNA through either your mother’s or father’s line, depending on the section.
+Browsing the Phylogenetic Tree shows you your family tree DNA through either your maternal line or paternal line, depending on the section.

-Living DNA can do what other competitors do as well (23andMe and Ancestry): connecting you to other relatives that have uploaded their DNA to the service.
-Unfortunately, Living DNA didn’t find any matches for me, whereas every other service did.
-This may be due to the infant nature of the company, compared to the behemoths in the industry.
+Living DNA can do what other DNA testing companies do as well (23andMe and Ancestry): connecting you to other relatives that have uploaded their DNA results to the service.
+Unfortunately, Living DNA didn’t find any matches for me, whereas every other testing service did.
+This may be due to the infant nature of the DNA testing company compared to the behemoths in the industry.

-The primary advantage of Living DNA is the ability to non-customers to upload their raw DNA data.
-Their databases may seem limited when compared to 23andMe or Ancestry.
+The primary advantage of Living DNA is the ability of non-customers to upload their raw data.
+Their databases may seem limited when compared to 23andMe or AncestryDNA.
 However, they have the greatest capacity to grow, with a lifetime of free updates.

 This system fuels the ‘One Family, One World’ project, an initiative undertaken by Living DNA.
 They aim to connect the most people, through contributions of customers and uploaders, alike.

-It’s a feature offered by many competitors as well.
-But, Living DNA provides the option to download your raw DNA data, for analysis by various other services.
+It’s a feature offered by many other DNA testing companies as well.
+But, Living DNA provides the option to download your raw DNA data, for analysis by various other testing services.
 Considering their focus on ancestry rather than health, the raw DNA data will feel insignificant compared to the profile provided by 23andMe.
 Nonetheless, raw data is always worth downloading.

-Living DNA also allows you to upload DNA results from another service (23andme, Ancestry, or any major company).
+Living DNA also allows you to upload DNA results from another testing service (23andme, AncestryDNA, or any major DNA testing company).
 This includes you in the ‘One Family, One World’ project, which aims to create connections between as many individuals as possible.
 Because of this, there is also an option to allow your DNA data to be used for research purposes.
 Your DNA contributes to the pool of knowledge surrounding genetic variation.

 An upload also grants you access to the family matching service provided to Living DNA customers.
 This can assist in building Family Networks and potentially finding connections that a competitor might have missed.

-Living DNA is newer to the DNA testing scene; it does not feel as elegant as 23andMe despite costing the same.
-Nonetheless, it is a well put together a test and support.
-Providing that you are looking to discover the sub-regions of nations where your newer ancestors lived.
+Living DNA is newer to the DNA testing service scene; it does not feel as elegant as 23andMe despite costing the same.
+Nonetheless, it is a well put together genetic testing kit and offers great support.
+Providing that you are looking to discover the sub-regional breakdown of nations where your newer ancestors lived.

-The Living DNA kit doesn't supply you with any medical info based on your test.
-The only company that does provide both genealogical and medical tests is 23andMe.
+The Living DNA testing kit doesn't supply you with any medical info based on your DNA results.
+The only DNA testing company that does provide both genealogical and medical tests is 23andMe.